Bert Andrews (journalist): Hiss Case

 In 1946, Andrews along with James Reston of the New York Times, had recommended Alger Hiss as president of the Carnegie Endowment for International Peace.

 Andrews befriended newly elected U.S. Representative Richard M. Nixon (who came into office in January 1947).
 When Nixon became convinced that Whittaker Chambers was telling the truth to HUAC about Alger Hiss, Andrews was among those whom he consulted for verification and encouragement.

-Chambers wrote about Andrews in his 1952 memoir: Meanwhile, in the course of the whole Hiss Case, not more than five journalists were sent to find out at first hand what I might really be like.
-Only two of them, Bert Andrews, the chief of the New York Herald-Tribune Washington bureau, and Nicholas Blatchford, of the Washington Daily News, proved equal to the assignment.
+Chambers wrote about Andrews in his 1952 memoir:

 On August 7, 1953, Andrews was covering U.S. President Dwight D. Eisenhower during a retreat in Denver when he suffered a heart attack.